WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

 - Install [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases) v0.5.1 or higher.\
    **Make sure to install the Generator if you intend to generate multiworlds.**
-- The latest version of the [TP APWorld](https://github.com/WritingHusky/Twilight_Princess_apworld/releases/latest).
+- The latest version of the [Twilight Princess APWorld](https://github.com/WritingHusky/Twilight_Princess_apworld/releases/latest).

 If you're playing Twilight Princess, you'll also need: